-Star of the week: Zubenelgenubi is Libra’s alpha star | EarthSky.org
+Zubenelgenubi is Libra’s alpha star | EarthSky.org

 Use binoculars to peer at Zubenelgenubi – otherwise known as Alpha Librae – and you’ll see that it’s a double star.
 Astronomers have studied the motions of Zubenelgenubi’s two stars, thinking that it’s probably a binary – two physically related stars orbiting a common center of mass.
 However, the rather wide separation between these two stars must mean a long orbital period of perhaps 200,000 years.
 That suggests these two stars may not be bound by gravity, after all.
 Zubenelgenubi is more intrinsically luminous than our sun.
 It resides some 77 light-years away.
-Follow the links below to learn more about this fascinating star, Alpha Librae, or Zubenelgenubi!

 How to see Zubenelgenubi.
 Shortly after Halloween each year, Zubenelgenubi rises and sets with the sun, and can’t be seen at all.
 Annually, the sun and this star are in conjunction on or near November 7.

 Half a year later, by early May of each year when this star stands opposite the sun in Earth’s sky, the best time to view Zubenelgenubi has arrived.
 Shortly after May Day, Zubenelgenubi rises around sunset, stays up all night, then sets around sunrise.
-In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. daylight saving time).
+In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. local daylight saving time).
 Because this star (and all stars) returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly), Zubenelgenubi transits due south around 10 p.m.
-(11 p.m.
-Daylight Saving Time) in early June, and earlier still in July and August.
+(11 p.m. local daylight saving time) in early June, and earlier still in July and August.

 That’s why Northern Hemisphere summer (or Southern Hemisphere winter) evenings present a good time for viewing this star.
 During these months, it’s high up at a convenient time of night.
 Zubenelgenubi, though a rather faint star, is easily visible in a dark country sky.
 It is fairly easy to locate near its fellow star in Libra, Zubeneschamali.